Going Back (album): Tour

 Collins decided to perform a series of live shows in the summer to promote Going Back.
 "Up Close & Personal: Phil Collins Plays 60's Motown & Soul" was exclusively devoted to the music from the new album and were not part of an upcoming world tour.
 The first of these shows were announced on 14 April, to take place at New York's Roseland Ballroom for three nights from 23 to 25 June.
 Two nights in Philadelphia were then added to the list.
 On 29 April, it was confirmed that Collins was to be part of the opening night of 2010 Montreux Jazz Festival.
 Two days later, it was announced that Collins would perform a one-off show in London on 28 June 2010.
 This show was broadcast live on ITV1 18 September 2010.

 Collins was supported by an 18-piece band for the brief six show tour.
 The band included Funk Brothers bassist Bob Babbitt, guitarists Eddie Willis & Ray Monette, Genesis touring musicians Daryl Stuermer on guitar and drummer Chester Thompson, a five-piece horn section, six back-up singers (Amy Keys, Lamont Van Hooke, Lynne Fiddmont-Linsey, Connie Jackson-Comegys, Terron Brooks and Bill Cantos), percussionist/vocalist Leslie Smith and keyboardist Brad Cole.
-During the tour, Collins berated Thompson about missing cues.
-Thompson had been drumming for Collins on tour for 34 years, but Collins stopped working with him after the final show in Montreux.
-As of 2021, Collins and Thompson have not reconciled or spoken to each other since the tour ended.
+Thompson had been drumming for Collins on tour for 34 years, but Collins stopped working with him after the final show in Montreux due to his dissatisfaction with Thompson's playing during the tour.
+Collins and Thompson have not reconciled or spoken to each other since the tour ended.
 "I was pretty upset.
 But I'm over it now.
-I wish him nothing but the best," said Thompson of the rift.
+I wish him nothing but the best," said Thompson of the rift in 2021.

 Andy Greene, of Rolling Stone, wrote of the final show in New York: "It's very hard not to come off like a glorified wedding band when you play a two-hour concert comprised [sic] Motown and soul covers, but last night in New York, Phil Collins pulled it off".
 At Montreux, record producer Quincy Jones appeared on stage to praise Collins as sounding as if he was from the "south side of Chicago", while Montreux festival founder Claude Nobs said: "He was magnificent.
 There was a lot of emotion and sincerity.
 And it's only the beginning of the festival."